iPhone protection

 Decide whether a protector belongs on your iPhone, which type fits your risk, and when touch, Face ID, glare, or damage symptoms mean you should test before buying another one.

-For most iPhone owners, a screen protector is worth it as a replaceable scratch layer, not as a promise that the display will survive a bad drop.
-Start with a case-compatible clear tempered glass protector if you want a normal glass feel.
-Skip the protector only if you strongly prefer the bare display and accept that future scratches will be on the iPhone's own glass.
+For most iPhone owners a screen protector is worth it as a replaceable scratch layer, not a promise that the display will survive a bad drop.
+Start with case-compatible clear tempered glass if you want a normal glass feel, and skip it only if you prefer the bare display and accept that future scratches land on the iPhone's own glass.

-On iPhone 17 Pro models, add one more check: Apple lists Ceramic Shield 2, a fingerprint-resistant oleophobic coating, and an anti-reflective coating on the current Pro display specs.
-If outdoor glare is one reason you care about screen quality, a generic glossy protector may change the display behavior you paid for.
+On iPhone 17 Pro models add one more check: Apple lists Ceramic Shield 2, a fingerprint-resistant oleophobic coating, and an anti-reflective coating on the current Pro display.
+If outdoor glare is one reason you care about screen quality, a generic glossy protector can hand back some of the glare that coating was meant to reduce.

 Start with the risk you actually have